 • Anyone may, of course, submit in multiple categories.
 However, each entry must be distinct and tailored to the category for which it is being submitted.
 Identical entries submitted to multiple categories will be disregarded.

-• Entries submitted as attachments must comply with the word limits set forth below.
+• Entries submitted as attachments must comply with the word limits set forth on the criteria.

 This category recognizes individual legal department practitioners who have spearheaded initiatives or introduced new solutions to creatively address legal problems through the use of technology.
 Successful innovation can come from implementing existing technology or developing new technology, and can relate to either internal process or external-facing work.
 Successful entries should provide concrete examples of innovation efforts and what they have achieved.